Bullet-shooting crossbow: Uses

 Because most bullet-shooting crossbows use small bullets, the bullet-shooting crossbow was used primarily for hunting.
 The small caliber rounds are perfect for killing animals like birds and rats.
-Being a crossbow, it doesn't give off much sound.
-Even though more powerful weapons were invented, like the air gun, the bullet-shooting crossbow was used extensively throughout history because it wasn't loud enough to scare prey off.
+Being a crossbow, it does not produce much sound.
+Even though more powerful weapons were invented, like the air gun, the bullet-shooting crossbow was used extensively throughout history because it was not loud enough to scare prey off.

 Flaws

-Many intended to use the bullet-shooting crossbow as a weapon, but it had its limitations.
+Many intended to use the bullet-shooting crossbow as a weapon of war, but it had its limitations.
 While the bow worked well on small animals like squirrels and birds, it was not powerful enough to be a reliable weapon in war.
-The velocity was too low for the bullets or stone to pierce skin, and therefore it didn’t cause much damage to humans.
-The bullet-shooting crossbow had the potential to fracture skulls, but as this was the only effective way to take down the enemy, the bullet-shooting crossbow didn't match up with the standard crossbow in wartime.
+The velocity was too low for the bullets or stone to pierce skin, and therefore it did not cause much damage to humans.
+The bullet-shooting crossbow had the potential to fracture skulls, but as this was the only effective way to take down the enemy, the bullet-shooting crossbow failed to match the standard crossbow, firing bolts or quarrels in wartime.

 In addition to the low-velocity shots of the bullet-shooting crossbow, the projectiles were not as effective as the bolt on the standard crossbow.
 The sharp bolts of the crossbow did more damage than the slow-moving, blunt bullets of the bullet-shooting crossbow.
 Because the standard bolt does more damage, the bullet-shooting crossbow was reserved for hunting smaller animals.
 There was no reason to use a bolt-shooting crossbow to hunt squirrels when a smaller, less-powerful weapon could get the job done just as effectively.

 Another flaw lies in the material of choice: steel.
 Steel bows require more energy to return the bow to its original position and therefore deliver less energy to the shot itself.
 Bows made of wood typically shot much faster than those made of steel.